 Work that changes, society that changes

-The team explored different configurations of "business models" that could shape our future.
-"5 day weekends" were reviewed with only two days of work per week, normal working weeks but with 2 hours per day of work.
-On the other hand, one of the models analyzed provides for two months of vacation every month of work.
+The team explored different configurations of “work models” that could characterize our future.
+“5-day weekends” with only two days of work per week, normal working weeks but with 2 hours of work per day, were reviewed.
+One of the models analyzed provides for two months of holidays for every month of work.

-Dr Burchell has no doubts about it, drawing a prediction from his study: "If the British growth model aims to increase productivity not by increasing wages but by reducing hours, in just 10 years we will reach a 4-day working week".
+Dr Burchell has no doubts about it, drawing a prediction from his study: “If the English growth model aims to increase productivity not by increasing wages but by reducing hours, in just 10 years we will arrive at a 4-day working week”.

-Whatever the next model, the reduction and redistribution of working hours could also bring enormous "indirect benefits to society".
-The new, more life-oriented work-life balance would provide other creative insights and personal well-being.
-It would improve productivity and even if less, those hours would be denser.
-CO2 emissions would also be reduced for different transport flows.
-Above all, however, the team stresses the need to reduce future work for everyone.
-It would be an absolute measure to avoid socio-economic inequalities.
+Whatever the next model, reduction and redistribution of working hours could also bring enormous "indirect" benefits to society.
+The new, more lifestyle-oriented work-life balance would provide other creative and personal well-being insights.
+It would improve productivity and although smaller, those hours would be denser.
+CO2 emissions would also be reduced due to different transport flows.
+Above all, however, the team highlights the need to reduce future work for everyone.
+It would be an absolute measure to avoid socioeconomic inequalities.

-"The traditional model of at least 40 hours of work per week has never considered a simple question: what is the healthy amount of work we can do?
-What is the amount beyond which it stops doing good and starts hurting people ?
-Working in small doses provides the same level of satisfaction, or greater, with zero risks for our physical and mental health, "adds the sociologist.
-Senhu Wang of the University of Cambridge, another of the authors.
+“The traditional model based on at least 40 hours of work per week has never considered a simple question: what is the healthy amount of work we can do?
+What is the amount beyond which it stops doing good and starts hurting people?
+Work in small doses provides the same level of satisfaction, or greater, with zero risks to our physical and mental health,” adds the sociologist Senhu Wang from the University of Cambridge, another of the authors.